danielchriscarter/camprint/README.md

 For more details on use, run camprint --help.

-Please see [https://dcc52.user.srcf.net/camprint](my website) for more information on how to set it up.
+Please see [my website](https://dcc52.user.srcf.net/camprint) for more information on how to set it up.

 Bug reports and improvements (especially if they address the limitations below) are welcome!